catsanzsh/GEMINIPROMPTSV05.7.25/README.md

-# GEMINIPROMPTSV05.7.25
+GEMINIPROMPTSV05.7.25
-1.0
-GEMINI PROMPTS V05.7.25
 Version: 05.7.25

 Overview
-GEMINI PROMPTS V05.7.25 is a collection of advanced prompts designed to optimize interactions with AI language models.
+GEMINIPROMPTSV05.7.25 is a collection of advanced prompts designed to optimize interactions with AI language models.
 These prompts are tailored to enhance the performance and output quality of models like GPT-3, ensuring more accurate and contextually relevant responses.

 Features
 Diverse Prompt Collection: A wide range of prompts covering various topics and use cases.